arthurcadore/E1PCM30-Simulator/README.md

 # E1 PCM-30 Channel Transmitter and Receiver Simulator

-### This repository is dedicated to simulate PCM-30 (Pulse-Code Modulation) communication used E1 channels.
+### This repository is dedicated to simulate PCM-30 (Pulse-Code Modulation) communication used in E1 channels.

 ---
 ### Getting Started: